MalcolmMcLean/babyxrc/README.md

 cmake -G <your generator> ..
 ```

-If you don't have CMake, the code is all clean portable ANSI C with no dependencies or problems.
+If you don't have CMake, the code is all clean portable C 99 with no dependencies or problems.
 So
 it's easy to compile on the commandline.
 Navigate to the "src" directory and type

 ```